kiviev/discord_bot_rpi/README.md

-# Discord Bot Template in Typescript
+# Discord Bot Base in Typescript

 ### How to install:
 ```